GlobalMaksimum/ansible-confluent-cluster/README.md

 | `confluent_version`          |  `'2.0.1'`       |   Confluent distro version.
 Currently `2.0.1` and `3.1.1` supported        |
 | `confluent_enterprise`          |  `false`       |   Whether to install Confluent Enterprise or Confluent Open Source        |

-`create` and `config_lvm` parameters are usually only relevant for large scale production deployments in which you will use a separate spindle for Kafka and Zookeeper.
+`create` and `config_lvm` parameters are usually relevant for large scale production deployments in which you use a separate disk spindle for Kafka and Zookeeper.
 So you will need a dedicated mount point.

 ### Confluent Version vs. Kafka Version
 Confluent version and Kafka version are obviously two different things.
-If you have a restriction at Kafka version supported please note the following compatibility matrix:
+If you have a restriction on Kafka version supported please note the following compatibility matrix:

 | Confluent Version | Kafka Version |